Data Management Plans (DMPs)

 Instructions

 2. Send the PDF of your draft DMP (including the project details coversheet) to the University of Guelph Library (lib.research@uoguelph.ca) for feedback.
 A research and scholarship librarian will provide feedback within a week of receiving your plan.
-We recommend submitting your DMP promptly to allow yourself time to address any recommendations arising from the library’s review.
+We recommend submitting your DMP promptly to allow yourself time to address any recommendations arising from the Library’s review.

 3. Address any recommended changes and resubmit your DMP to the Library for review.
-You can update your DMP using the Portage DMP Assistant.
+You can update your DMP using the DMP Assistant.

 4. Once the Library endorses your DMP, they will email your Library-endorsed DMP to the Alliance (rescoord@uoguelph.ca) and will copy you.